Breaking the Scale Barrier: One-Shot Knowledge Transfer via Frequency Transform: Introduction

 \section{Introduction}

-The paradigm of fine-tuning large-scale pre-trained models has become the de facto standard in deep learning, since it can transfer general-purpose knowledge learned from broad datasets to specific downstream tasks, consistently outperforming training from scratch~\citep{kolesnikov2020big, hu2021lora}.
-Although many powerful pre-trained models are now available from communities~\citep{wolf2019huggingface,wightman2019pytorch}, their knowledge is tightly coupled with monolithic, computationally expensive architectures.
-This coupling creates significant challenges for adapting the foundational knowledge \emph{from a single model to target models of varying scales}.
+The paradigm of fine-tuning large-scale pre-trained models has established itself as the de facto standard in deep learning, facilitating the transfer of general-purpose knowledge from broad datasets to specific downstream tasks and consistently outperforming training from scratch~\citep{kolesnikov2020big, hu2021lora}.
+While powerful pre-trained models are readily accessible via open-source communities~\citep{wolf2019huggingface,wightman2019pytorch}, their learned knowledge remains tightly coupled with specific, monolithic, and often computationally prohibitive architectures.

-In response to this challenge, an emerging line of work attempts to predict parameters by training generative models on the weight distributions of model zoos~\citep{knyazev2023can,wang2024neural, soro2024diffusion, schurholt2024towards}.
-While these methods can flexibly generate new initializations by sampling from a learned latent space, they typically require access to large, often homogeneous, collections of well-trained models, which is infeasible for large-scale networks.
-Furthermore, high computational overhead often restricts them to generating only a small fraction of the target parameters (e.g., normalization layers), leaving the majority randomly initialized and leading to suboptimal performance.
-A second line of work attempts to obtain new parameters from a single source network~\citep{wang2023learning,xu2023initializing}.
-However, being fundamentally constrained to the spatial domain, these methods treat knowledge as a collection of discrete components (e.g., layers and neurons).
-This often makes their selection process fail to capture the holistic essence of the source model's knowledge.
+To mitigate this rigidity, extensive research has sought to decouple transferable knowledge from its architectural constraints.
+These approaches broadly fall into two categories.
+Generative approaches predict parameters by learning latent distributions from model zoos~\citep{knyazev2023can,wang2024neural, soro2024diffusion, schurholt2024towards}.
+Despite their flexibility, they suffer from a heavy dependency on prohibitively large, homogeneous model collections and, due to high computational overhead, are often restricted to generating partial parameters (e.g., only normalization layers).
+Conversely, single-source methods extract parameters directly from individual networks~\citep{wang2023learning,xu2023initializing}.
+However, being confined to the spatial domain, they treat knowledge merely as discrete, local components (e.g., layers and neurons), thereby failing to preserve the global parameter correlations of the source model.
+Fundamentally, both paradigms lack a principled mechanism to isolate the intrinsic constituents of transferable knowledge, inevitably leading to incomplete retention or structural corruption of the learned representations.